MAIL FORWARDING IN GERMANY – SEND POST TO YOUR NEW ADDRESS

 If you don’t want to purchase mail forwarding services at all and simply want to use the free “Notice of Move” service from Deutsche Post, visit their website to complete the process.

-Keep in mind, this service only notifies essential contacts (companies you have contracts with), so you’ll still have to contact other various parties on your own such as your workplace, beauty salon, dentist etc.
+Keep in mind, this service only notifies essential contacts (companies you have contracts with), so you’ll still have to contact other various parties on your own such as your workplace, beauty salon, dentist, etc.

 If you’re concerned about data privacy, you need not fret.
-Only essential contacts will be notified about the new address; companies that have to prove that they have a relationship with you before getting access to your personal information.
+Only essential contacts will be notified about the new address; companies have to prove that they have a relationship with you before getting access to your personal information.

-What doesn’t German mail forwarding services cover?
+What do German mail forwarding services not cover?

 1) Signing up for mail forwarding services doesn’t automatically register your address change with your local city.
 You’ll still need to visit the Bürgeramt to register your new address and get a new Anmeldung.
 Head on over to Settle In Berlin for tips on registering your address.

-2) If you’re leaving Germany for good, opting into a mail forward service doesn’t automatically deregister your address either.
+2) If you’re leaving Germany for good, opting into a mail-forward service doesn’t automatically deregister your address either.
 You’ll need to return to the Bürgeramt or fill out an online form to complete the de-registration process and get your Abmeldung.
 For more information, visit All About Berlin.

 3) When leaving Germany, mail forwarding services also don’t automatically cancel your existing contracts with various German companies.
 You’ll need to get in touch with each one individually to figure out their process and terms of cancellation.